QSM Resources

 Data Metrics

-Our basic metric set focuses on size, time, effort, and defects for the Feasibility, Requirements/Design, Code/Test, and Maintenance phases.
+Our core metric set focuses on size, time, effort, and defects for the Concept Definition, Requirements & Design, Code & Test, and Maintenance phases.
 These core measurements are supplemented by nearly 300 other quantitative and qualitative metrics.
-Approximately 98% of our projects have time and effort data for the Code and Test phase and 70% have time/effort data for both the R&D and C&T phases.
+Nearly all (99.9%) of our projects have time and effort data for the Code & Test phase. while 72% have time/effort data for both the R&D and C&T phases.
+By contrast, only 37% of projects report time and effort data for the Concept Definition and Maintenance phases.

 Industry Data

-QSM data is stratified into 9 major application domains (Avionics, IT, Command & Control, Microcode, Process Control, Real Time, Scientific, System Software, and Telecom) and 45 sub-domains.
+QSM data is stratified into 9 major application types (Avionics, Business/IT, Command & Control, Microcode, Process Control, Real Time, Scientific, System Software, and Telecom) and 45 sub-types.
+Real Time, Avionics, and Microcode projects typically exhibit the lowest productivity, taking longer to develop than Business/IT projects that automate well established and/or less algorithmically complex processes, though this is changing somewhat due to the increasing complexity of the target platforms used by modern IT programs.
 Software projects predominate, but we have a growing number of hardware and infrastructure (non-software call center) projects as well.

-Data contributors include DoD; civilian commercial firms; and national, state, and local government entities.
-In addition to domain complexity bins, our data is also broken out by major industry and industry sector.
+Data contributors include DoD, civilian commercial firms, and national, state, and local government entities.
+In addition to application complexity bins, our data is also broken out by major industry and industry sector.
 Major industries include the financial sector, banking, insurance, manufacturing, telecommunications, systems integration, medical, aerospace, utilities, defense, and government.

 Methodology Data